Knowledge Unlatched: KU Partners

-Knowledge Unlatched partners with several open access initiatives, which includes collects funding.
-To date KU has partnered up with 12 different initiatives including OAPEN, IntechOpen, Language Science Press, the Peter Lang publishing group, and Transcript Open Library Political Science.
-As predatory publishers represent a concern for the Open Access sector, Knowledge Unlatched is not involved directly in quality assurance procedures, for which publishers bear sole responsibility.
-This topic is widely discussed in relation to the publication of scholarly articles.
-Yet with regard to both academic monographs and scholarly papers, publisher-level review procedures and industry-wide quality assurance mechanisms exist.
-In addition, divergent opinions exist concerning the harm of predatory publishing, particularly in relation to the role of Open Access in rendering scientific and scholarly knowledge widely accessible as a public good, as Martin Paul Eve and Ernesto Priego have argued in their article.
-As the role of preprint servers during the Covid-19 crisis indicates, Open Access is not antithetical to maintaining quality controls with regard to disseminating research results.
+Knowledge Unlatched partners with a wide range of scholarly publishers to support Open Access books, journals, and other forms of scholarly content across both the Humanities and Social Sciences (HSS) and STEM disciplines.
+Publishing partners include Routledge, Berghahn Books, EDP Sciences, IWA Publishing, Luminos (University of California Press), Language Science Press, and wbv Media.
+As of 2024, these collaborations have made approximately 5,000 titles openly accessible and sustained the OA publication of 60 scholarly journals.

 Awards

 Knowledge Unlatched was shortlisted for the ALPSP Awards for Innovation in Publishing 2016.

-In September 2015, Knowledge Unlatched won the Curtin University Award for Best Innovation in Education 2015.
+In September 2015, Knowledge Unlatched won a Curtin University Award in the category of Best Innovation in Education.
 The competition attracted a record 46 applications from across Curtin University with 12 applicants shortlisted to present to a panel of judges looking at novelty, level of development, market potential and competitive advantage.

 In June 2014, Knowledge Unlatched was selected as the 2014 winner of the IFLA/Brill Open Access Award.
 The jury for the prize awarded by the International Federation of Library Associations and Institutions (IFLA) and Brill Publishers voted unanimously for Knowledge Unlatched.

 In February 2015, Knowledge Unlatched was named by Outsell, Inc., as one of their 10 to companies to watch.